-If a parent/carer thinks his/her child has special educational needs, he/she would need to contact the academy and speak to their Head of Year or the SENCO.
+If a parent/carer thinks his/her child has special educational needs, he/she would need to contact the academy and speak to their Head of Year, Assistant SENCO or SENCO.

 - How will the setting support my child/young person?

-The Excel Academy has many highly qualified and experienced staff who are able to differentiate for various learning needs in the classroom.
+The Excel Academy has many highly qualified and experienced staff who are able to differentiate for various learning needs in the classroom using quality first teaching strategies.
 There is also a team of support staff who are deployed throughout the Academy to support students with SEND either in lessons or through small group intervention.
 We have specialist areas in literacy, numeracy, speech and language where interventions are rigorous and of high quality.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?

-The curriculum is designed to be accessible for all students but in exceptional circumstances, it can be personalised for students if necessary but we encourage all learners to access a broad and balanced curriculum.
-Provision can include an LSU placement in school or a place on our Thrive programme.
+The curriculum is designed to be accessible for all students.
+All students receive a broad an balanced curriculum.
+However, in exceptional circumstances, if it meets the needs of the student, it can be adapted.
+Provision can include an LSU placement in school or a place on our alternative curriculum programme.
 Students who do need a personalised curriculum to meet their needs, will be part of the decision making process along with parents/carers, teachers and any other agencies that are involved.